 MiKa did not always know or see her own digital tattoo.
-She first saw it when she was out and about with her bestfriend.
-She then bump into someone (it was Do Ha) and then she noticed her clock which at first showed that she had a year to live.
+She first saw it when she was out and about with her best friend.
+She then bumps into someone (it was Do Ha) and then she noticed her clock which at first showed that she had a year to live.

-Anyway at first Mika and Do Ha were finding living together giddily exciting at first.
+Anyway at first Mika and Do Ha were finding living together giddily exciting.
 But their happiness did not last long as there was the matter about the ‘fiancee’ whom Mika feels rather guilty about.
 Then came Do Ha’s first love on the scene.

 She was a Broadway star, who will be the lead of the show, where MiKa will be her understudy.

-This is not all, she also had an encounter with the half naked Do San.
-She saw that he only had 29 days to live.
+This is not all, she also had an encounter with the half-naked Do San.
+She saw that he only has 29 days to live.